 How is periodontal disease in cats diagnosed?

-Your veterinarian will perform an visual examination of your cat's mouth for signs of periodontal disease, such as a build up of tartar, red and inflamed gums, bad breath.
+Your veterinarian will perform a visual examination of your cat’s mouth for signs of periodontal disease, such as a build up of tartar, red and inflamed gums, bad breath.
 Included in this examination will be periodontal probing which measures the crevice depth around each tooth.

 Full mouth x-rays may be recommended to determine the extent of the disease.